Invariant Gibbs dynamics for two-dimensional fractional wave equations in negative Sobolev spaces

 \begin{ackno}\rm

 The authors would like to thank Tadahiro Oh and Younes Zine for helpful discussions.
-The authors are grateful to Nikolay Tzvetkov for a remark on an earlier version of the paper which allowed them to relax the restriction on $\alpha$ in Theorem \ref{thm:exp:int}.
+The authors are grateful to Nikolay Tzvetkov for a remark on an earlier version of the paper which allowed them to relax some of the hypotheses in the results.
 L.F. and O.P. were supported by the EPSRC New Investigator Award (grant no. EP/S033157/1). \end{ackno}

 \begin{bibdiv} \begin{biblist}

 \bib{BG}{article}{ author={Barashkov, N.}, author={Gubinelli, M.}, title={A variational method for $\Phi^4_3$}, journal={Duke Math.
 J.}, volume={169}, date={2020}, number={17}, pages={3339--3415}, issn={0012-7094}, }